SantiagoCuello97/Maven-Market-Power-BI-Report/README.md

 ![2](https://github.com/user-attachments/assets/b7f7b4b3-a7ef-4e4c-b569-a010731f559e)

 This project covers the complete workflow of Business Intelligence using data from Maven Market, a multinational grocery chain with locations in Canada, Mexico, and the United States.
-The project starts with data connection and modeling and concludes with creating interactive reports in Power BI.
+The project starts with data connection and modeling and concludes with creating an interactive report in Power BI.
 It is divided into four main phases:

 ## Table of Contents
 - [Part 1: Connecting & Shaping Data](#part-1-connecting--shaping-data)